ytechie/ytechie-blog/src/documents/2008/06/dreamhost-disallows-use-as-a-backup-service/index.html.md

 layout: post
 title: DreamHost disallows use as a backup service
 date: 2008-06-23
-tags: ["software"]
 ---

 I just received this email from DreamHost:

 > Dear Jason,
 >
-> Our system has noticed what seems to be a large amount of &quot;backup/non-web&quot; content on your account (#xxxx), mostly on user &quot;xxxx&quot; on the web server &quot;xxxx&quot;.
+> Our system has noticed what seems to be a large amount of "backup/non-web" content on your account (#xxxx), mostly on user "xxxx" on the web server "xxxx".
 >
 > Some of that content specifically is in /home/superjason/Backup (although there may be more in other locations as well.)
 >